Islam Stripped - Truth of Religion of My A**

 Muhammad's life and teachings have served to establish principles of warfare and coersion that are practiced today.
 The revela-tions he received are dictated by periods in his life.
 When there is a contradiction in Quranic verses (which Gabriel questions), Islamic scholars had to determine which verses to follow.
 "This was accomplished by the principle of naskh," which means that the new revelations would override previous revelations.

 There are at least 114 verses in the Quran that speak of love, peace, and forgiveness ("The Heifer" Surah 2:62, 109).
 "But when Surah 9:5 was revealed later, it canceled out those previous verses," Gabriel says.
+"This Surah is known as the 'verse of the sword," and it explains that Muslims must fight anyone who chooses not to convert to Islam, whether they are inside or outside

 of Arabia.
 It is considered to be the final development of jihad in Islam."